Tobacco Control Program

 Did You Know?

-- Electronic Delivery Systems (ENDS) come in many forms, and vaping is now the most common form of tobacco used by Connecticut high school youth.
+Electronic Delivery Systems (ENDS) come in many forms, and vaping is the most common form of tobacco used by CT youth and young adults.

-- Heart disease is the # 1 cause of death in the US and in Connecticut, and smoking is the #1 cause of heart disease.
+Heart disease is the # 1 cause of death in the United States and in Connecticut, and smoking is the #1 cause of heart disease.

 Food and Drug Administration Authority (FDA) over Tobacco Products